IntelliTect-Samples/EWU-CSCD379-2024-Spring/Lectures.md

 - Word of the day controller and tests
 - GroupBy: Returning stats for all words

 ### Lecture 14.
-5/16:
+5/16: 🟣
 - ASP.NET Identity Intro
+- JWTs, validation, claims (UserId, Name)
 - JWT setup and generation
 - JWT GET endpoint with username and password
 - App Settings for JWT config
 - Managing keys in your repo (we did it how you shouldn't do it)
-- Front end bearer tokens
+- Front-end bearer tokens
 - Auth Service

 ## Week 8
 ### Lecture 15.
-5/21:
+5/21: 🟢🟣
 - Reviewed the general architecture
+- Cookies
 - Login Dialog with some validation and error messages
 - Password show/hide
 - Pass JWT in headers
 - Endpoint to get a hint for a word if we are logged in
 - Lots of homework questions
+- Database rollback and Migration consolidate

-### Lecture 16, 5/23
+### Lecture 16, 5/23: 🟢

 - Role-base authentication `[Authorize(Roles.Name)]`
 - Claim types: https://learn.microsoft.com/en-us/dotnet/api/system.security.claims.claimtypes?view=net-8.0
 - Policy-based authentication
 - Setup policies
 - Using policies `[Authorize(Policy = Policies.Name)]`
 - Setting up Swagger for JWTs
+- Unique indexes
+- Authorizing specific API calls

 ## Week 9
 ### Lecture 17.
-5/28:
+5/28: 🟢🟣
 - Ask about additional topics
+- Client-side permissions
+  - Decoding JWT
-- - Navigation when query changes
+- Navigation when query changes
-- CSS animations using transition
-- Creating revealing letters
-- Database rollback and Migration consolidate
+  - Parsing query parameters to determine game type
 - Google Analytics
 - Full-page images with themes
-- Unique indexes
-- Parsing query parameters to determine game type
-- Integration testing
 - Custom favicon
 - New starting page and default route
 - Route Guarding

-### Lecture 18.
-5/30:

-### Next Topics
-- Identity in a web project (not just API)
-- Scaffolding EF
-- Adding Identity to the API
+- Refreshing the token
-- Scaffolding EF
-- Cookies
-- JWTs, validation, claims (UserId, Name)
-- Create login component
-- Managing state around logins, existing GUID, etc.
-- Managing auth flow and various login cases
 - Remembering login

-- Refreshing the token
-- Authorizing specific API calls
+- Creating revealing letters
+- Integration testing
 - API testing with service mocks and interfaces
 - Graceful error handling when API is missing

+### Lecture 18.
+5/30:
+- TBD

 ## Week 10
 ### Lecture 19.
 6/4:
+- TBD

 ### Lecture 20.
 6/6:
 - Pizza
 - Work on Final project
+  - Instructors in class to help with any issues
 - Work on Assignment 4

-Other Topics
+### Other Topics
   - Vuetify
     - Flex
     - Float
     - Dialogs
     - Menus
     - Tooltips
-    -

 ## Finals Week